atreyasha/spp-explainability/README.md

 optional visualization arguments:
   --max-num-regex           <int>
-                            Maximum number of regex's for each STE neuron (default: 5) --max-transition-tokens   <int>
+                            Maximum number of regex's for each TauSTE neuron (default: 10) --max-transition-tokens   <int>
                             Maximum number of tokens to display per transition (default: 5)